 - Students may choose from a variety of voices to hear the text read.

-- This software is available on every Binghamton University computer.
+- This software is free and available on every Binghamton University computer.

 Dragon Naturally Speaking